Common searched topics: Manufacturing, Label printing, Sales order

 If I make changes to an order, product, vendor, or customer in QuickBooks Online, will it be updated in inFlow?

-If you have saved orders in inFlow Cloud and you don’t see those orders in QuickBooks Online, check the online web portal for any errors.
-The errors should be specific, and it will let you know if a setting isn’t set up correctly.
+If you have saved orders in inFlow and you don’t see those orders in QuickBooks Online, check inFlow’s Integrations screen to see what is causing the errors not to sync.
+You can also look below for common errors and how you can fix them.

 Once you have made the changes, click on the Retry all button to sync your orders.

-The “{Name]” Payment Term details in inFlow and Quickbooks don’t match
+The “[Name]” Payment Term details in inFlow and QuickBooks don’t match

-Reason: The Days Due in inFlow and Quickbooks are different.
+Reason: The Days Due in inFlow and QuickBooks are different.

 Solution: in the inFlow Windows App check the Days Due by going to